 There’s a happy Hollywood glam to these bedrooms, with Sky and Sky Sports up on the walls, vaulted ceilings, statement windows and clean, modern furniture.

 Bedroom one is an ensuite ground floor spacious room with kingsize bed.
 Upstairs, pause here for a me-moment on the landing’s double sofa and balcony that overlooks the drawing room.
 Then it’s on to bedroom four, offering a zip and link, which can be made up as a superking or twins, plus a single bed with TV.
 An en-suite bathroom provides a walk-in shower.

-There’s a super kingsize in en-suite bedroom five, TV, and an L-shaped sofa bed suitable for kids.
-And bedroom six comes with kingsize bed, TV and en-suite bathroom with walk-in shower.
+There’s a super kingsize with TV in en-suite bedroom five, and bedroom six comes with kingsize bed, TV and en-suite bathroom with walk-in shower.
 Double-aspect windows capture the best of the countryside.

 On-site exhaustion is perfectly possible, as kids grapple with the stuff that’ll make a million memories.
 At the end of the day, they’ll be snoozing in seconds, provided you can hide the bedroom Sky remote, leaving the grown-ups with the onerous task of passing the snacks and pouring the wine.

 It all begins and ends in the indoor pool, ten metres by five of pure fun and heated to 29 degrees.
 Pack your inflatables, bring a ball… have a ball.
-When you’re done, you can open up the bi-fold doors to the terrace and towel off in the sunshine.
-Next up?
-Swing and slide in the adventure playground or kick a footie round the family-sized pitch.
+When you’re done, you can open up the bi-fold doors to the terrace and towel off in the sunshine or kick a footie round the family-sized pitch.

 Indoors, family and friends are joined by some other top guests, including Sky Sports, Sky Movies, Apple TV, Now TV, Netflix, Sky Plus, BT Sports and superfast unlimited broadband.
 This is techo teenage heaven.
 You can even compete for family bragging rights on the sitting room PlayStation.